hxy9243/cal-helper/README.md

 CalHelper can be used via its CLI or a Streamlit web application.

+Currently it has limited support for the following features:

+- List bookings
+- Get available slots
+- Create a new booking
+- Cancel a booking
+- Reschedule a booking

+Team and advanced features are not supported, but could be considered in the future.

 ### Command-Line Interface (CLI)

 You can interact with the CalHelper assistant directly from your terminal.